+[Regulation 33 amended in Gazette 20 May 2014 p.
+1604.]

 34. Modified penalties for offences under the regulations

 An offence under these regulations that has following its penalty provision the words “modified penalty” is an offence that is prescribed for section 45A(1)(b), and the modified penalty specified immediately after the penalty provision is the modified penalty payable in respect of that offence if dealt with under regulation 35.